JLibyvali/yet-another-c-tutorial/README.md

 ### macOS

-Xcode comes with llvm but you could install only Xcode Command Line Tools with following command.
+Xcode comes with llvm.
+If you haven't installed it you could install Xcode Command Line Tools with following command.

 ```bash
 xcode-select --install